 Recycled and Reclaimed

 When learning what there is to know about live edge wood slabs, consider the fact that live edge wood slabs make good use of what others have traditionally cast off as “useless”.
 Originally, live edge wood furniture was favored and created by 19th century settlers who needed to build most of their worldly possessions by hand with whatever materials were available.
-Trees could be sawed into wood slabs, which were quickly converted into rugged and long-lasting tables, chairs, beds, and other furnishings.
+Trees could be sawed into wood slabs, which were quickly converted into live edge wood slab projects such as rugged and long-lasting tables, chairs, beds, and other furnishings.
 Whether cut from trees or recovered as salvaged wood, slabs continue the worthy tradition of making do with what’s available and avoiding waste while still turning out items of tremendous use and beauty.
 Using discarded live edge wood also means fewer trees are being cut down, which is good for the environment and everyone in the long run.

 Did You Know...?